DUCAT-UNIT/cre-hmac/README.md

 # DUCAT - Threshold Commitment Oracle

-Privacy-preserving price threshold commitments for Bitcoin DLCs using Chainlink DON and Nostr.
+Privacy-preserving price threshold commitments for Bitcoin hashlocks using Chainlink CRE and Nostr.

 ## What It Does